Frequently asked questions

 • How long does an AOT order last?

-• When someone is the subject of an AOT order, do they lose all their rights?
+• When someone is on an AOT order, do they lose all their rights?

 No, individuals under assisted outpatient treatment orders still have rights.
 Visit the Office of Recipient Rights online to learn more.